 - Reduce period pain

-- Alleviates joint pain and symptom of arthritis
+- Alleviates joint pain and symptoms of arthritis

-- helps control and cure cold & flu
+- helps control and cure colds & flu

 - Helps support dental and oral health